aidaonoro/git-tutorial/README.md

 ## Git configuration

-It is important to configure a user and an email the first time you install Git as commits will be send using this information.
+It is important to configure a user and an email the first time you install Git as commits will be sent using this information.
 ```
 git config --global user.name "User Name"
 git config --global user.email user.name@email.com